 Head of Statistics, Jake Olivier, was quoted in an SMH article about speed's impact on fatalities and serious injuries in vehicle crashes.

-JULY: Thomas Britz was interviewed about the probability of winning the lottery on ABC Radio Hobart (interview starts at 40:00)
+JULY: Thomas Britz was interviewed about the probability of winning the lottery on ABC Radio Hobart.

 JUNE: Jake Olivier contributed to an ABC News article analysing the accuracy of Australia's coronavirus figures.

 MAY: Thomas Britz was interviewed for a piece, The mystique of mathematics: 5 beautiful maths phenomena, for the UNSW Newsroom.
-The article generated some additional media interest: it was also picked up by Cosmos Magazine, was Tweeted by The Mathematical Association of America, and Dr Britz was interviewed on ABC Radio Hobart (interview starts at 34:47).
+The article generated some additional media interest: it was also picked up by Cosmos Magazine, was Tweeted by The Mathematical Association of America, and Thomas Britz was interviewed on ABC Radio Hobart.

 JANUARY: Shane Keating wrote a piece for The Conversation about the science of ocean waves.